South College, Durham: Buildings and facilities

-College facilities include a gym, MUGA (Multi-Use Games Area), library and study space, Café-Bar (colloquially known as "The Nest") and music room.
-Several facilities are shared with John Snow college.
+College facilities within the Pitcairn building include a library and study space, Café-Bar (colloquially known as "The Nest") and common room.
+Additionally, a gym, multi-use games area (MUGA) and music rooms are shared with John Snow college.

 Sports

+South College Boat Club is the college rowing club, a registered Boat Club through British Rowing and a member organisation of Durham College Rowing.

 On 16 March 2022, South College received their first collegiate silverware, with South College LFC winning the 2021/22 Durham University Women’s Floodlit Cup as part of a joint team with Trevelyan College WAFC.
 The side beat Josephine Butler WFC 3-1 in the Final at Maiden Castle, with the match streamed on the Palatinate YouTube Channel.

 Traditions

 South College has a carved wooden owl named Oswald, which is moved around the college to attend various events.
 He is present at the college matriculation of students, in which students pledge their allegiance to the college motto.
 At college formals, a toast is made to the owl, in which students shout 'to Oswald' and repeat the college motto.